List of world champion football clubs: Intercontinental Cup

 The Intercontinental Cup, also known as the European/South American Cup, was an official international football competition endorsed by the Union of European Football Associations (UEFA) and the Confederación Sudamericana de Fútbol (CONMEBOL), contested between representative clubs from these confederations, usually the winners of the European Champions' Cup (now known as the UEFA Champions League), and the South American Copa Libertadores.
 The competition was played by representative clubs of most developed continents in the football world; has since been replaced by the FIFA Club World Cup.
 All editions were official UEFA and CONMEBOL competitions, and indirectly also of FIFA.

 Sign at Arena do Grêmio saying "Grêmio - Campeão do Mundo" (Grêmio - World Champion), celebrating Grêmio's 1983 Intercontinental Cup as a world championship.

 From its formation in 1960 to 1979, the competition was contested over a two-legged tie, with a playoff if necessary until 1968, and penalty kicks later.
 During the 1970s, European participation in the Intercontinental Cup became a running question due to controversial events in the 1969 final, and some European Champions Club' winner teams withdrew.
 From 1980 until 2004, the competition was contested over a single match held in Japan and sponsored by multinational automaker Toyota, which offered a secondary trophy, the Toyota Cup.

-Throughout the history of football, various attempts have been made to organise a tournament that identifies "the best club team in the world" – such as the Football World Championship, the Lipton Trophy, the Pequeña Copa del Mundo - due to FIFA's lack of interest or inability to organise club competitions.
-The closest thing that happened was the 1957 Tournoi de Paris, which brought together the only continental champions of the time (Vasco da Gama in 1948 South American Championship and Real Madrid in 1955–56 European Cup) and which served as inspiration for the Intercontinental Cup.
-The Intercontinental Cup is considered by FIFA as the official predecessor to the FIFA Club World Cup, which was held for the first time in 2000.

-All the winning teams were regarded by worldwide mass media and the football community, FIFA included (as News Center productions and not cataloged on the FIFA website as official entity documents), as "world champions" de facto.
+Throughout the history of football, several competitions were created as attempts to determine the "best club team of the world", such as the Football World Championship, the Small Club World Cup, the 1909/1911 Lipton Trophy, The Expo-Paris Cup 1937, the 1951 Copa Rio, the International Soccer League, the 1957 Tournoi de Paris and the Intercontinental Cup.
+Though some of these cups have been mentioned by FIFA sources as Club World Cups or related concepts, or been the object of recognition requests to FIFA, the Intercontinental Cup is the only one recognised by FIFA, with the approval of its Executive Committee/Council, as the precursor to the FIFA Club World Cup.
+All the Intercontinental Cup winning teams were regarded by worldwide mass media and the football community, FIFA included (as News Center productions and not cataloged on the FIFA website as official entity documents), as "world champions" de facto.
 On 27 October 2017, the FIFA Council, while not promoting statistical unification between the Intercontinental Cup and the Club World Cup, in respect to the history of the two tournaments (which merged in 2005), has officialised (de jure) the title of the Intercontinental Cup, recognising all the winners as official club world champions, with the same title of the FIFA Club World Cup winners, or "FIFA Club World Champions".